Water and Food Security

 Soil Carbon

-Healthy soils deliver enormous benefits to people and nature – they can better retain water during droughts, reduce erosion during heavy rainfall events, and support more robust plant growth.
-Carbon-rich soils also play a significant role in the global carbon cycle by acting as a carbon sink.
-ATREE undertakes research to better understand soil carbon stocks and fluxes in natural and human-dominated ecosystems across India.
-Our efforts are crucial to develop and deploy effective land management strategies which promote healthy soils and enhance carbon sequestration through undertaking pilots, supporting soil monitoring campaigns and evaluating environmental policies, therefore building climate resilience.
+Healthy soils deliver enormous benefits by retaining water during droughts, reducing erosion during heavy rainfall events and supporting more robust plant growth.
+Carbon-rich soils also play a significant role by acting as a carbon sink.
+We conduct research to deepen our understanding of soil carbon stocks and fluxes in natural and human-dominated ecosystems across India.
+We focus on developing and implementing effective land management strategies that promote healthy soils.
+This includes undertaking pilot studies, supporting soil-monitoring campaigns and evaluating environmental policies, all of which contribute to building climate resilience.

 Videos